DeltaMarine101/neural_net/README.md

 ## Visualization

 You might be wondering why you needed to install matplotlib, well here's your answer!
-You can display the weights of your network as images to gain an understanging about how it works internally.
+You can display the weights of your network as images to gain an understanding about how it works internally.
 For these to work well, try to use square numbers for the number of nodes in each layer of your network.
 ```
 # This will show the weights for each node in the first hidden layer
 nn.show()